lukastk/maths-notes/misc/soko microeconomics.md

 (The latter is a bit problematic for us, as microeconomically it is possible that the service charge will cut out of the profits of the farmers.
 But this is something that this exercise can actually measure to some extent.)

 The logistical costs will add an interesting component to the problem.
-The cost of logistics is a function of the Euclidean distance between the buyer and the seller.\* Which means that the cost
+The cost of logistics is a function of the Euclidean distance between the buyer and the seller.\* Which means that the per-unit cost of produce will effectively differ depending on which farmer you buy from.

 Agent-based